planetjekyll/quickrefs/YAML.md

 When to use quotes for your strings?

-If you string includes a colon (`:`) you MUST quote your string.
+If your string includes a colon (`:`) you MUST quote your string.
 Otherwise, the colon is interpreted as a key/value separator (e.g. _key: value_).
 Example:

 ``` yaml
 title: "Text Processing with Ruby: Extract Value from the Data That Surrounds You"